"False"

 Persistent identifiers for publications and data

 A persistent identifier (PID) is a guarantee that a publication or dataset is both retrievable and distinguishable.
-An example is DOI (digital object identifier), a unique link which can be linked to both publications and datasets.
+An example is DOI (digital object identifier), a unique link that can be assigned to both publications and datasets.
 The use of persistent identifiers for research data and publications is an essential requirement to meet the FAIR principles.
 On this page, you can read about different PIDs and how they are assigned.

 A unique and persistent identifier

-Different types of PID
+Different types of PIDs

 There are several different forms of identifiers.
 DOI (digital object identifier) and URN (uniform resource number) are two common examples, which are used for both publications and research data.
 For publications, ISBN (international standard book numbers) and ISSN (international standard serial numbers) are also used.